CaptainCrowbar/rs-unicode/docs/regex.md

 `Regex::anchor.` A full set of bitwise operators are defined to allow these to be combined.

-The _Compile, Match,_ and _Format_ columns list which phases of regex processing the flag is relevant to.
+The _Phases_ column lists which phases of regex processing the flag is relevant to: compiling (constructing the `Regex` object), searching, or formatting.

 The effects of some of the compile time flags can be replicated by attaching a prefix to the pattern.
 This can be useful in conjunction with the custom